Attack on Titan: The Musical

 Attack on Titan: The Musical is a 2023 musical theatre adaptation of the manga and anime series of the same name.
 The script is written by Masafumi Hata, based on a story by Hajime Isayama, with music by KEN the 390.
 Gō Ueki is slated to be the director of the production.

-The musical premiered in Japan on January 7, 2023.
+The Japanese-language musical premiered at the Orix Theater in Osaka, Japan on January 7, 2023 before moving to Tokyo.
+Internationally, it was performed in Japanese with English subtitles at the New York City Center in Midtown Manhattan, New York from 11 to 13 October 2024.

 Development

 An Attack on Titan stage show was originally developed around 2016.
 It was announced in the release of Volume 21 of the manga.
 However, during rehearsals, acrobat Kazutaka Yoshino was injured while testing the ODM gear mechanics.
 He later died in the hospital, causing the play to be cancelled.
 In 2022, it was announced that a new musical would be brought to the stage.
 A poster and trailer were both released on September 5.
 Reception was mostly positive, although there were some who noted that they hoped the production would be more careful.

 Attack on Titan creator Hajime Isayama noted that he had initial worries about the production because of the accident, but stated that he felt like the new company would be much more careful and that he was looking forward to the production.
-A key visual was released on October 21st, with photos of the individual characters released as well.
+A key visual was released on October 21, with photos of the individual characters released as well.

 Synopsis

 100 years ago, man-eating giants known as Titans decimated humanity.
 The survivors built three walls to ensure their survival, until one day, they are reminded that they are trapped in a birdcage.
 A young Eren Yeager swears to destroy all of the Titans.

+The musical covers material roughly up through the end of the "Struggle for Trost" arc, ending at about chapter 11 or 12 in the manga or episode 10 of the anime.